cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 #### Artifact Type

-If you want the Cirrus CI API to return a mimetype other than `application/octet-stream`, for example if you wanted certain files to download in a way you don't need to change the extension for, you can specify the `type` parameter, for example:
+By default, Cirrus CI will try to guess mimetype of files in artifacts by looking at their extensions.
+In case when artifacts don't have extensions, it's possible to explicitly set the `Content-Type` via `type` field:

 ```yaml
   my_task: